-- The main purpose of this procedure is to allow individuals the protection required so that they may confidently raise any health matters or safety concerns internally. - If7 however, staff considers that they cannot raise their concerns internally, they are free to raise the issues with the appropriate regulator or statutory body e.g. Health and Safety Executive, Local Authority.
+- The main purpose of this procedure is to allow individuals the protection required so that they may confidently raise any health matters or safety concerns internally. - If, however, staff considers that they cannot raise their concerns internally, they are free to raise the issues with the appropriate regulator or statutory body e.g. Health and Safety Executive, Local Authority or CIRAS (Confidential Incident Reporting and Analysis System for rail related works only).
 Again, this can be completed without fear of recrimination or disciplinary action.
 Refer to the VolkerWessels UK Whistleblowing Policy on how to raise concerns relating to health and safety or other issues.